SKD-HPC/UDT/README.md

 Run Reinforcement Learning:

-download the RL-UDT.rar and prepare the data, evaluation metrics, and pre-trained models (Under Cross-Entropy Loss)
+Download the RL-UDT.rar and prepare the dataset, the evaluation metrics, and the pre-trained models (Under Cross-Entropy Loss)

 Run bash run_iu_rl.sh to finetuning the model on the IU X-Ray dataset.